 Artificial Intelligence and Machine Learning in the Retail Industry

-While the world is busy talking about AI powered technologies such as self-driven cars, machines challenging human intelligence at a game of chess, and AI technologies in recruitment, there is still remains an untapped potential for AI in the retail industry.
+While the world is busy talking about Artificial Intelligence powered technologies such as self-driven cars, machines challenging human intelligence at a game of chess, and AI technologies in recruitment, there still remains an untapped potential for AI in the retail industry.

 Creating Smart Shops with Artificial Intelligence

-Imagine a shopping experience where you can just enter a shop, pick up the stuff you want, and a bunch of facial recognition algorithms process your purchase and automatically deduct money from your digital wallet when you leave the store.
+Imagine a shopping experience where you can just enter a shop, pick up the stuff you want, a bunch of facial recognition algorithms process your purchase, and automatically money gets deducted from your digital wallet when you leave the store!
 Suddenly, shopping seems to become more of technology experience.

 Predicting online customer behavior with Machine Learning

-We live in a digital world today where every minute truck loads of data about customer behavior is recorded and stored.
+We live in a digital world today where every minute truckload of data about customer behavior is recorded and stored.
 But most companies struggle in extrapolating this data into actionable steps that can increase their ROI by 10X times.

-You may have luxurious marketing and advertising budgets to target your customers and to get awesome click-through rates, but how are you making your customers tip over the fence and make a sale?
+You may have luxurious marketing and advertising budgets to target your customers, to get awesome click-through rates, but how are you making your customers tip over the fence and make a sale?

 With Machine Learning tools, you can create an intelligent and automated marketing system that helps you with: